kaist-dmlab/ARCUS/README.md

 ## How to run ARCUS
 ### Parameters

+- model_type: type of model, one of ["RAPP", "RSRAE", "DAGMM"]
+- inf_type: type of inference, one of ["INC", "ADP"] where "INC" for incremental and "ADP" for adaptive (proposed)
-- batch: batch size (default: 512)
+- batch_size: batch size (default: 512)
-- min_batch: min batch size (default: 32)
+- min_batch_size: min batch size (default: 32)
 - init_epoch: initial number of epochs for creating models (default: 5)
 - intm_epoch: interim number of epochs for training models after initialization  (default: 1)
 - hidden_dims: latent dimensionality of AE (default: the number of pricipal component explaining at least 70% of variance)
 - layer_num: the number of layers in AE
-- model_type: type of model, one of ["RAPP", "RSRAE", "DAGMM"]
-- inf_type: type of inference, one of ["INC", "ADP"] where "INC" for incremental and "ADP" for adaptive (proposed)

 ### Example code
 Change the parameter values in test.py or test.ipynb following your test scenario and run the file. </br>